hailelagi/hailelagi.com/content/writing/how-do-databases-count.md

 5     Goto           0     1     0                    0
 ```

-If reading opcodes isn't something you do for fun:
+If reading opcodes isn't quite interesting:
 ```
 sqlite> explain query plan select 1 + 1;
 QUERY PLAN
 `--SCAN CONSTANT ROW
 ```

-This is what is referred to as a _query plan_, it's the _output_ of a program, like all programs, it has a rich history, architectural decisions, algorithms, datastructures, trade-offs and constraints.
+A query plan is the _output_ of a program, like all programs, it has a rich history, architectural decisions, algorithms, datastructures, trade-offs and constraints.
 It takes as input a _query_ typically in a _query language_ here it's SQL and lets you retrieve 'facts' by isolating the how from the underlying storage, this **decoupling** gives many benefits and in [hindsight is obvious](https://en.wikipedia.org/wiki/Data_independence), but wasn't always so, until someone(s) figured it out[^1]:
 ```
 postgres=# select 1 + 1;
  ?column?